ansys/pyacp/README.rst

         python -m pip install pipx
         pipx ensurepath
         pipx install poetry
-        poetry config installer.modern-installation false

-    The ``poetry config`` call is a temporary workaround for https://github.com/pydata/pydata-sphinx-theme/issues/1253

 3. Install the project and all its development dependencies using poetry.
 This also takes care of creating a new virtual environment: